 Ed.
-Note: I’m excited (pumped, really) to share with you this post from Stacey Greenberg, Memphis food expert.
-Be on the lookout for more fresh faces and new voices on the I Love Memphis Blog in the coming weeks. – Holly
+Note: I’m excited (pumped, really) to share with you this post from Stacey Greenberg, Memphis food expert. – Holly

 UPDATE January 2018: Lucky Cat Ramen now has a semi-permanent location at 247 S. Cooper Street (across from The Slider Inn, next door to Cafe 1912) and will serve dinner Wednesday through Sundays until further notice.
 This month, they announced that they will eventually move into a definitely-permanent space in the form “Tart” location on Cooper Street.

 This blog post was written in the early days of Lucky Cat (circa January 2017) when they were just a wee pop-up at the Cove.

 Sunday, once known as the day of rest, is currently—due mostly to brunch—the funnest day of the week.
 Now, thanks to Lucky Cat Ramen Pop-Ups at The Cove, Sunday is also the most delicious day of the week.

 Every Sunday the Lucky Cat crew—Zach Nicholson and wife, Sarah—spend an hour hauling their equipment to Broad Avenue and transforming The Cove’s tiny kitchen into ramen central for their weekly pop-ups.

 While Zach works in the kitchen, Sarah takes orders at a separate register at the end of the bar.
 (Meaning, get your cocktails from Parks the bartender and get your noodles from Sarah.)
 There’s a menu board set up with the daily offerings—usually one veggie bowl, a pork offering or two, and a chicken option.

 A half order is $7, and a full is $12.
 (Ed.
 Note: they no longer do half orders).